dstrohmaier/dstrohmaier.github.io/posts/_posts/2021-07-2-sudoku-prolog.md

 	smaller(L,Sn,L) :- Sn #< L.
 	thermo([L|Ls]) :- foldl(smaller,Ls,L,_).

+The thermo predicate defined in these lines, checks whether a list of integers increases monotonically from left to right.[0]

 My complete solution, based on the previous solvers metioned above, looks as follows:

 	:- use_module(library(clpfd)).